Intelligence Reform and Terrorism Prevention Act: Background

 The Intelligence Reform and Terrorism Prevention Act of 2004 was originally introduced in the Senate in response to the findings of the 9/11 Commission.
 The commission, established to prepare a report on the circumstances surrounding the September 11, 2001 terrorist attacks, published its final report in July 2004 including a list of recommendations to overhaul United States intelligence agencies and practices.
 S. 2845 was developed as a response to the commission's findings and implemented some of its major recommendations.

 Legislative history

-S. 2845 was introduced by U.S. Senator Susan Collins of Maine on September 23, 2004.
+S. 2845 was introduced by U.S. senator Susan Collins of Maine on September 23, 2004.
 The Senate approved the bill, 96–2, on October 6 of the same year and it was sent to the House.
 After debate, the House approved the bill, 282-134, with an amendment and passed it on October 16.
 The bill was sent to a conference to merge the House and Senate versions and the Conference Report was agreed to on December 8 (House 336-75, Senate 89-2).
 President George W. Bush signed the bill into law on December 17, 2004.
+The drafting of the legislation was led by Andrew Weis, senior council and advisor to Senator Collins.